yexiaoking/docs-next/src/api/directives.md

 ## v-model

-- **期望：** varies based on value of form inputs element or output of components
+- **预期：** varies based on value of form inputs element or output of components

 - **Limited to:**